Eligible Authorities

 - A per diem to cover accommodation, subsistence, and local transport of each participant (where travel is required).

-- Staff costs of Peer Reviewers.
-(Staff costs of Cities Under Review are NOT covered.)
+- Staff costs of peer reviewers.
+(Staff costs of cities under review are NOT covered.)

 Reimbursements are made in the form of lump sum payments after the Peer Review upon submission of the Reimbursement Form.
 Participants are therefore responsible for booking their own travel and accommodation arrangements.